compsci4life480/hello-world/README.md

 # hello-world
-Hey yall my name is Erik a fellow human being inhabiting this gigantic rock we call Earth :).
+Hi my name is Erik a fellow human being inhabiting this gigantic pebble we call Earth :).